 It’s easier to pick labeling equipment that can successfully perform desired tasks when you take the time to develop a labeling strategy.
-Before shopping, you should carefully consider all aspects of your production and labeling capabilities like the amount of labeled units per day, labeling speed, labor costs, setup time & costs, label type, container shape/material, space for equipment, possibility of production growth – just to name a few.
+Before shopping, you should carefully consider all aspects of your production and labeling capabilities like the number of labeled units per day, labeling speed, labor costs, setup time & costs, label type, container shape/material, space for equipment, possibility of production growth – just to name a few.

 4. Compare Machine Features

 There are about six things you should look out for when comparing and choosing machines: specifications, roll capability, product dimensions, label dimensions, standard features and options.
 Other things to consider are shipping rates and equipment maintenance.
-It’s easier to make a purchase decision when you have an understanding of your production and labeling needs so it will be easier to decide which machine type, functions and speed you want.
+It’s easier to make a purchase decision when you have an understanding of your production and labeling needs so it will be easier to decide which machine type, functions, and speed you want.